sagemath/trac_to_gh/Issue 902.md

 # Issue 902: implement computation of minpoly of symbolics

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/902

 Original creator: was